Conservation and Improvement of Adequate Working Environment

 Fostering Autonomous-minded Human Resources

 The GS Yuasa Group focuses efforts on the development of autonomous-minded human resources and support measures through on-the-job training* centered on the management by objective system so that we can achieve “innovation and growth,” our corporate philosophy.
-Autonomous-minded human resources refers to personnel who have high motivation for personal growth and the ability to manage themselves and are able to act on their own initiative.
+Autonomous-minded human resources refer to personnel who have high motivation for personal growth and the ability to manage themselves and are able to act on their own initiative.
 The Group actively invests in the development of the autonomous-minded human resources who will play key roles in the future.
 The Group has also established educational programs that provide self-initiatives learning opportunities so that all employees can promote self-innovation.
 Furthermore, we are investigating personal programs that enable employees to perform important roles and participate in business regardless of age or experience and receive evaluations commensurate with their results.
 The Group believes that through these measures, we can increase the mobility of human resources within the Company, promote individual growth and engagement, and accelerate the creation of new value.
 Developing leaders with global perspectives is essential for the Group‘s sustainable growth.
 Accordingly, we not only encourage human resource mobility among businesses, we also systematically conduct training and talent management to develop the next generation of leaders.

 A method of human resource development where knowledge and skills are gained through practice at the worksite.